 Want to use Remindo for your future exams?
 Please contact ECOLe at least 3 weeks in advance.

-Whilst Kaltura Live Room remains the main tool for online education MS Teams has risen to the occasion as well as a great back-up tool.
-Therefore, we have updated the Ms Teams manual and added an overview of useful tutorials that can help you set up Ms Teams for your online education.
+Whilst Kaltura Live Room remains the main tool for online education, MS Teams has risen to the occasion as well as a great back-up tool.
+Therefore, we have updated the MS Teams manual and added an overview of useful tutorials that can help you set up MS Teams for your online education.

-Check out our guide on hybrid education to get step-by-step instructions on how to set it up and an overview off the tools you can pick to live stream your lecture.
+Check out our guide on hybrid education to get step-by-step instructions on how to set things up and an overview off the tools you can pick to live stream your lecture.
 Some tips in advance:

 - Pick up your webcam for your lecture at the Servicedesk (There will be enough webcams available.
 They cannot be reserved).

-- There is no ‘Leids kwartiertje’ – your class will start on time as indicated in the schedule.
+- There is no ‘Leids kwartiertje’ – your class will start on time, as indicated in the schedule.